Taxis, hackney carriages and private hire vehicles together with their drivers and private hire operators are licensed by local authorities.

 - Be Taxi Wise - tips on how to use cabs safely

-- Check the online register to see if a driver or vehicle is licensed with the council.
+- Check our online register to see if a driver or vehicle is licensed by us